 For example, last fall the University of Texas at Austin had more than 3,300 incoming computer science students, which is double the amount of students who majored in this subject in 2014.

-In conjunction, the demand for seats has become so great at Swarthmore College in Swarthmore, PA that they've begun holding lotteries to select students for these classes, as well as capping the number of potential classes.
+In conjunction, the demand for seats has become so great at Swarthmore College in Swarthmore, Pennsylvania, that they've begun holding lotteries to select students for these classes, as well as capping the number of potential classes.

 As a result, students are being shut out of computer science classes and the professors who teach them are becoming overstressed and overworked.